-Sales fee: 0%

-Redemption fee: 0%

-Management fee, including

-supervision and audit: 1.0%

-Remuneration to the depositary: up to 0.02%

-Any performance fee may be added as below
+supervision and audit: 1.0%\ Remuneration to the depositary: up to 0.02% supervision and audit: 0.5%\ Remuneration to the depositary: up to 0.02% \Any performance fee may be added as below

 The following information is provided regarding current fees that the management company charges for the sale and redemption of units and for the management of the fund (including supervision and audit costs).
 Further, the fee to the depositary is provided.
 The management fee does not include compensation to certain distributors: